telerik/reporting-docs/knowledge-base/combine-chart-and-report-viewer.md

 ## Description
-This article demonstrates how to combine the [Chart (HTML5)](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) component from Telerik UI for ASP.NET AJAX and the [HTML5 Web Forms Report Viewer](./webforms-report-viewer-controls-overview) in one page.
+This article demonstrates how to combine the [Chart (HTML5)](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) component from Telerik UI for ASP.NET AJAX and the [HTML5 Web Forms Report Viewer](../webforms-report-viewer-controls-overview) in one page.

 ## Solution
-1. Load all Kendo scripts on the page and disable the once embedded in the AJAX DLLs:
+1. Load all Kendo scripts on the page and disable the those embedded in the AJAX DLLs:

 ```
 <head runat="server">